marouenj/sepp/README.md

 	                                                                                         # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # ##

 This is how it works briefly;
-In the standard JCL, 'boolean ArrayList.add(E e)' add an element to a locally-managed data structure (array). 'void Collections.sort(List<T> list)' sorts a locally-managed list.
+In the standard JCL, 'boolean ArrayList.add(E e)' adds an element to a locally-managed data structure (array). 'void Collections.sort(List<T> list)' sorts a locally-managed list.
 In the sepp JCL, 'boolean ArrayList.add(E e)' requests the server to invoke the add method on an remotely-managed (at the server itself), already-instantiated object. 'void Collections.sort(List<T> list)' requests the server to sort a list (either sent along the request, or being already stored at the server).
 The server should run on the same standard JCL you use to run you app the usual way.